flamewing/ultra-dma-queue/README.md

 * 344(53/9) cycles if the new transfer filled the queue;
 * 354(54/10) cycles otherwise.

 The Sonic3\_Complete version is based on the S&K stock version; it thus also safe with RAM sources.
-However, it breaks up DMA transfers that cross 32kB boundaries into two DMA transfers(\*).
+However, it breaks up DMA transfers that cross 32 kB boundaries into two DMA transfers(\*).
 The way it does this adds an enormous overhead on all DMA transfers.
 Its times are:

 * If the source is in address $800000 and up (32x RAM, z80 RAM, main RAM):
     * 72(16/0) cycles if the queue was full;